jackc/pgx/examples/todo/README.md

 ## Update a task

-    ./todo add 1 'Learn more go'
+    ./todo update 1 'Learn more go'

 ## Delete a task